Fetch a quote collection

 quoteId and paymentId

-The `quoteId` you select becomes the `paymentId` when you create the payment.
+The `quoteId` becomes the `paymentId` when you create the payment.
 Store it before moving to the next step.

 ## Step 3: Handle quote expiry